Too Much Time

 If the trial is set in Dorchester, to be on Thursday at 10 in Dorchester, then the case will be heard, on Thursday, at 10, in Dorchester, using the local time of that place.

-Such is the way of the law in Britain and Ireland, a Common Law approach, where judges rulings in the absence of statute, or interpretation of enacted laws and statutes, are the law, Curtis versus Wade defined “standard time” as used in the courts of Great Britain and Ireland.
+Such is the way of the law in Britain and Ireland, a Common Law approach, where judges rulings in the absence of statute, or interpretation of enacted laws and statutes, are the law, Curtis versus March defined “standard time” as used in the courts of Great Britain and Ireland.

 Standard time as London time, as Greenwich mean time, GMT, did not enter the statute book until 1880, and the reign of Queen Victoria, in an August 1880 “Act to remove doubts as to the meaning of Expressions relative to Time occurring in Acts of Parliament, deeds, and other legal instruments”.